awsdocs/aws-panorama-developer-guide/docs-source/gettingstarted-deploy.md

 # Deploying the AWS Panorama sample application<a name="gettingstarted-deploy"></a>

-After you've [set up your AWS Panorama Appliance](gettingstarted-setup.md) and upgraded its software, deploy a sample application\.
+After you've [set up your AWS Panorama Appliance or compatible device](gettingstarted-setup.md) and upgraded its software, deploy a sample application\.
 In the following sections, you import a sample application with the AWS Panorama Application CLI and deploy it with the AWS Panorama console\.

 The sample application uses a machine learning model to detect people in frames of video from a network camera\.
 It uses the AWS Panorama Application SDK to load a model, get images, and run the model\.
 The application then overlays the results on top of the original video and outputs it to a connected display\.